 Watching for recurrence

 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will also ask specific questions about your health.
 Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.

 Managing long-term and late side effects

 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-For most skin cancers, the surgery removes only a small part of the skin, so there is little need for rehabilitation.
-However, in some cases, there may be some need for rehabilitation services if surgery was more extensive.
-People who have surgery, particularly multiple surgeries, on their face may have a substantially altered appearance.
+For most people with skin cancer, surgery removes only a small part of the skin.
+However, if surgery was more extensive, there may be some need for rehabilitation services.
+People who have had multiple surgeries, particularly on their face, may have a substantially altered appearance.
+Scars from surgery may be itchy, painful, or limit the ability to move nearby skin.
+This can be improved by a plastic surgeon or a dermatologist.
 Rarely, the eyelid may be altered.
 The eyelid may not close well, and the person may need to use drops to moisten the eye.

-In those rare cases when extensive facial surgery is necessary, the person will need support and possibly the help of a caregiver during treatment and recovery.
-Some of these surgeries are multi-stage and may require prolonged absence from work or other activities.
-ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.
+You and your doctor should work together to develop a personalized follow-up care plan.
+Be sure to ask about any concerns you have about your future physical or emotional health.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.